timescale/docs.timescale.com-content/using-timescaledb/compression.md

 ### Preparing Hypertable for Compression [](prepare)

-Now that we have covered a visual demonstration of how compression works and some of the things you need to be aware of when planning, let’s cover how your hypertable will organize data for compression.

 The first thing we need to do when setting up your hypertable for compression is decide how we are going to organize the data to achieve the best overall compression.
-In general there are two ways to consider how your data will be organized during the compression process: order by and segment by.
+In general there are two ways to consider how your data will be organized during the compression process: 'order by' and 'segment by'.
 TimescaleDB provides these options which are implemented by using `ALTER TABLE`.
 The following will explain the differences, and when to use each option.